mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf2161-exception.md

 title: CPF2161Exception Class
 ---

-The exception that is thrown when: Cannot delete some objects in library -library-name-.
+The exception that is thrown when Cannot delete some objects in library {0}

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime